Elections of the Student Government Association

 - An exception to this procedure will only be allowed when the candidate goes to vote or must enter and exit a building to class.

-- Votes will be tallied by April 6th
+- Votes will be tallied by the date/time designated by the Associate Director of Student Life.

 - Candidates will be selected based on majority of votes.

-- Candidates will be notified on April 6th by 7:00pm via e-mail.
+- Candidates will be notified on via e-mail.

 - The training process is mandatory and will occur after the elections are completed.
-Training documents will be distributed to the newly elected officer describing all positions and expectations by April 9th.
+Training documents will be distributed to the newly elected officer describing all positions and expectations.
 The outgoing officers will conduct training sessions during the month of April at times that benefit both the outgoing and incoming officers; failure to attend the training sessions could cause your dismissal.

 - Besides formal training, incoming officers are expected to maintain an active role in all Student Government activities, meetings, and events.
 Shadowing outgoing officers will serve as essential practical training for incoming members to take office with a plethora of knowledge about their duties.